KaiPereira/template-for-create-mern-app/README.md

 # Create MERN App

-This project will allow you to create a full mern app with the power of one command
+This is the MERN App.
+You can follow the instructions below to run the boilerplate

 ## Setup